espressif/esp-idf/docs/en/api-reference/peripherals/pcnt.rst

 Power Management
 ^^^^^^^^^^^^^^^^

-When power management is enabled (i.e., :ref:`CONFIG_PM_ENABLE` is on), the system will adjust the APB frequency before going into light sleep, thus potentially changing the behavior of PCNT glitch filter and leading to valid signal being treated as noise.
+When power management is enabled (i.e., :ref:`CONFIG_PM_ENABLE` is on), the system adjusts the APB frequency before entering light sleep, which can cause the PCNT glitch filter to misinterpret valid signals as noise.

-However, the driver can prevent the system from changing APB frequency by acquiring a power management lock of type :cpp:enumerator:`ESP_PM_APB_FREQ_MAX`.
-Whenever you enable the glitch filter by :cpp:func:`pcnt_unit_set_glitch_filter`, the driver guarantees that the power management lock is acquired after the PCNT unit is enabled by :cpp:func:`pcnt_unit_enable`.
-Likewise, the driver releases the lock after :cpp:func:`pcnt_unit_disable` is called.
+To prevent this, the driver can acquire a power management lock of type :cpp:enumerator:`ESP_PM_APB_FREQ_MAX`, ensuring the APB frequency remains constant.
+This lock is acquired when the PCNT unit is enabled via :cpp:func:`pcnt_unit_enable` and released when the unit is disabled via :cpp:func:`pcnt_unit_disable`.

 .. _pcnt-iram-safe: